RedsLuc27/RedsLucOS/README.md

 # RedsLucOS
 An "OS"

-# V0.0.3 Changelogs
+# V0.0.4 Changelogs
- - I updated the code
+ - I have added color text

 # Build and start the os: